What is a going concern opinion?

 Why it matters in practice

 The distinction between a MURGC section and a modified opinion is where most teams go wrong.
 The FRC's 2024 Annual Enforcement Review identified going concern as a recurring theme in concluded audit investigations.
 Several cases involved failures to properly follow audit procedures regarding management's assessment, combined with failures to consider management's use of going concern assumptions critically.
+In our experience, teams that treat going concern as a tick box exercise (pull the prior-year working paper, update the numbers, sign off) are the ones who end up with a deficient report.

 Key standard references

-- ISA 570 (Revised 2024).33–34: Mandatory "Going Concern" section in the auditor's report for all engagements.
+- ISA 570 (Revised 2024).33 and .34 introduce a mandatory "Going Concern" section in the auditor's report for all engagements.

 Related terms